What is AC Balance in TIG Welding? (Correct Settings)

 - It creates sparks and spatter that stick to the tungsten electrode.

-- The oxide contains moisture that creates porosity in the bead.
+- It contains moisture that creates porosity in the bead.

 - It acts as an impurity, making the bead brittle.